bormaxi8080/starred/README.md

 - [Kong/insomnia](https://github.com/Kong/insomnia) - The open-source, cross-platform API client for GraphQL, REST, WebSockets, SSE and gRPC.
 With Cloud, Local and Git storage.
 - [matheuss/google-translate-api](https://github.com/matheuss/google-translate-api) - A free and unlimited API for Google Translate :dollar::no_entry_sign:
 - [Loskir/50-lines](https://github.com/Loskir/50-lines) -
-- [alyssaxuu/screenity](https://github.com/alyssaxuu/screenity) - The most powerful screen recorder & annotation tool for Chrome 🎥
+- [alyssaxuu/screenity](https://github.com/alyssaxuu/screenity) - The free and privacy-friendly screen recorder with no limits 🎥
 - [kkoooqq/fakebrowser](https://github.com/kkoooqq/fakebrowser) - 🤖 Fake fingerprints to bypass anti-bot systems.
 Simulate mouse and keyboard operations to make behavior like a real person.
 - [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) - Short code snippets for all your development needs
 - [Chalarangelo/30-seconds-of-interviews](https://github.com/Chalarangelo/30-seconds-of-interviews) - A curated collection of common interview questions to help you prepare for your next interview.